 Boog’s BBQ + Other Eutaw Street Grub at Camden Yards

 Posted by Kurt Smith

 When first-timers visit Oriole Park at Camden Yards, they’re almost universally told to “try Boog’s BBQ.”
-The smoke wafting from the tent on Eutaw Street has been a distinctive feature of Camden Yards since its opening in 1992.
+The smoke wafting from the tent on Eutaw Street has been a feature of Camden Yards since its opening in 1992.

 Long lines form at Boog’s BBQ stand, especially on high attendance nights.
 Fans get their picture taken with the large first baseman from the Orioles’ salad days, order a sandwich or platter of pit beef or turkey, enhance it at an impressive condiments stand, and either sit at a Eutaw Street picnic table to eat or watch batting practice.